Doctor Savithri: Production

 In 1941, a Tamil language film based on the Hindu story of Savitri and Satyavan, titled Savithri was released.
 More than a decade later, T. G. Raghavachari (Acharya) sought to create a new adaptation of the story but with a modern setting.
 Titled Doctor Savithri, the film's story and screenplay was written by Acharya and it was directed by R. M. Krishnaswamy and produced by M. Radhakrishnan under the banner Aruna Films.
 Krishnaswamy also served as the cinematographer, while Raghavan was the art director, and R. M. Venugopal was the editor.
 Acharya wrote the dialogues, along with A. K. Velan and Elangovan.
 Roy Chowdary, Muthuswamy Pillai (Sayee Subbulakshmi) and Gopalakrishnan were in charge of the choreography.
 The film was processed at AVM Studios.

 Soundtrack

-Music was composed by G. Ramanathan and lyrics by Udumalai Narayana Kavi, A. Maruthakasi and Mayavaram Vethanayagam Pillai.
+Music was composed by G. Ramanathan.

 Release and reception

 Doctor Savithri was released on 25 November 1955, delayed from Diwali.
 On the same day The Indian Express wrote, "The atmosphere of mystery and suspense is well maintained to the last though the all-too-brief finale is a bit all-too-tame".
 The film emerged a commercial success; this assisted in establishing Aruna Films as a leading production company in the 1950s Tamil film industry.